Please ensure Javascript is enabled for purposes of website accessibility BLOG Tagged "category::Education" - Skylar

 There are many things that play into why a scent doesn't smell the same on everyone – race, skin type, medications, pregnancy, and yes, diet.
 The food you eat can have a huge impact on your body scent, which of course is what is interacting with your perfume.
 A person who eats a balanced diet – composed of meat, veggies, fruits, nuts, and dairy in recommended portions – smells differently from a person with a rigid diet of just one or two of the main food groups.
 Vegans and vegetarians smell different from people who consume meat or fish.
 People who frequently eat spicy food might create a spicy undertone in fragrances they wear.

 This is why it is so important to try before you buy a fragrance.
 Sampling is the best way to get a feel of how the scent will work on you, because it may smell completely different on your best friend (sister, mother…) who was wearing it when you fell in love with it.
-Check out our Sample Palette and try all six signature Skylar scents before deciding on a full-size fragrance.
+Check out our Discovery Set and try five of our crisp, clean, nature-inspired scents before deciding on a full-size fragrance.
+Our scents are made for layering so you can explore new combinations to find your signature scent.

 Can Your Diet Affect Your Scents?